Skip to content

 PDF Highlighting Limitations

 PDF files always need to be opened in our PDF viewer.
-Web Highlights will transform those PDFs into a format that can be highlighted.
-Please note that for larger PDFs, this might take a while.
+Web Highlights transforms those PDFs into a format that can be highlighted.
+A few limitations remain:

 Common Questions